ProjectCrackers/Project-Mario/.github/README.md

 ---

 Super Mario Bros. ©1986 of **Nintendo**.<br>
-Project Crackers is a fan project and **we do not own the rights to it.**
+Project Mario is a fan project and **we do not own the rights to it.**